openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

      next course "week", or section.
 Is not sent if the course team has not added highlights for the section in Studio.
 For more information, see :ref:`Set Section Highlights for Weekly Course Highlight Messages`.
- * - :ref:`Discussion Notification`
-   - Instructor-paced and self-paced
-   - Unspecified
-   - Notifications that a user has responded to a post on a :ref:`course discussion<Managing Discussions Index>`.

 *****************************
 Automatic Email Message Text